Breakeven: What it is and how to calculate it

 Break-even analysis in companies

-The breakeven helps to:
+Breakeven helps to:

-• Determine the viability of the business
+• Determine business viability

-• Set sales targets
+• Establish sales targets

 • Analyze different scenarios

-Breakeven on investment projects
+Breakeven in investment projects

-• Evaluate recovery time
+• Evaluate payback period

 • Compare different projects